-A good start is half done - it is our experience that it is essential for any project’s success to form a good, sharp problem statement from the beginning of the project.
-Therefore, it makes sense to invest in creating a mutual understanding of why the project is meaningful, and how it should be carried out when the project is starting up.
-Here, the model challenges the project group's different understandings, so you can reach a shared agreement on the starting point for the project.
-The exercise is to describe the causes of the core problem and the consequences related to different actors and the system.
+Well begun is half done – in our experience, it’s essential for any project, to form a accurate and succinct problem statement from the commencement of the project, to achieve a successful outcome.
+Therefore, it’s essential to devote resources for creating a mutual understanding of the underlying consequences, issues and problem areas that form the project.
+This method challenges the project team's different understandings, so you can reach a shared agreement on the starting point of the project.
+The exercise is to describe the causes of the core problem and the consequences related to different interest groups and to the system.

 Book at least two hours with the project team and if possible other key stakeholders.
 In advance, select one or more problems (example: “Companies feel overlooked by job centers, when in the process of hiring”) you want to unfold throughout the workshop.
 Print out our template or draw the circle and headlines on paper and write the selected problem in the center of the template.

 Focus on one problem at a time, and work from the center out, of the template.
 Ask the team, what are the reasons for the problem in focus?
 (Example: “Job centers have too little time” or “There are no direct contact between job centers and companies”).

 Now, focus on the target group.
 What are the consequences of the problem for the target group?
 (Example: “Companies don’t get a qualified workforce”)